-- 1. Align the notch on the solid-state drive with the tab on the solid-state drive connector. - 2.
-Insert the solid-state drive at a 45-degree angle into the slot on the system board. - 3.
-Replace the screw (M2x3.5) to secure the M.2 2280 solid-state drive to the system board.
+- 1. Align the notch on the solid-state drive with the tab on the solid-state drive connector on the system board. - 2.
+Insert the solid-state drive at a 45-degree angle into the solid-state drive connector. - 3.
+Replace the screw (M2x3.5) that secures the M.2 2280 PCle solid-state drive to the system board.

-- 1. Install the fan duct.
+- 1. Install the graphics card.

 - 2. Install the side cover.

 - 3. Follow the procedure in after working inside your computer.